-Join us for an exciting, fun filled afternoon at beautiful Belfair Plantation where you can see the latest Spring fashions from Cocoon, Eggs ‘N’ Tricities, Spartina and Worth NY, have a wonderful meal, win fabulous prizes and help support Greater Bluffton Jasper Volunteers in Medicine.
+Join us for an exciting, fun filled afternoon at beautiful Belfair Plantation where you can preview the latest Spring Fashions from Spartina 449, So Sandra, Eggs ‘N’ Tricities, have a wonderful meal, win fabulous prizes and help support The Greater Bluffton Jasper Volunteers in Medicine.